Vacancy Information

 Other tasks such as transportation of exhibits, cleaning of key facilities and equipment to a forensic standard and organising repair of technical equipment will all form part of this diverse and constantly evolving role.

-The successful candidate will be based at either of our West Sussex bases, Durrington or Haywards Heath, and have primary responsibility for the smooth running of these two CSI Hubs.
+The successful candidate will be based at Durrington, and have primary responsibility for the smooth running of this CSI Hub.
 Travel to other locations both in Surrey and Sussex, as well as out of Force will also be part of your duties.
+You may be expected to support other bases when needed.

-- You will be one of three Crime Scene Services Assistants across the collaborated unit; based in Guildford, East Sussex and West Sussex (vacant).
+You will be part of a small team of Crime Scene Services Assistants across the collaborated unit; based in Guildford, East Sussex and West Sussex and will be managed by the Senior CSI.

-- This is a Flexitime role with core hours between 0800 and 1800, Monday to Friday.
+This is a part time role of 18.5hrs per week.
+There is a degree of flexibility when these hours are worked - specified hours/days can be discussed upon appointment.
+This is a Flexitime role with core hours between 0800 and 1800, Monday to Friday.

 Key Responsibilities:

-- You will monitor and maintain stock levels of essential consumables, while ensuring ISO requirements are adhered to.
+- You will monitor and maintain stock levels of essential consumables, while maintaining ISO requirements.
 You will generate requisitions and reconcile delivered goods with orders made.
 You will communicate with suppliers and budget holders to rectify discrepancies, as well as balancing stock levels across the base sites.

 - You will ensure CSI specific hardware is serviced and maintained, organising repairs and calibration where required.